-- Ovens: Flames should be of even height and burn quietly.
-The colour should be mainly blue/green but there will be yellow tips to the flames as the burner heats up. - Grill burners: Flames may develop yellow tips as they heat up, especially when using butane. - General comments: A flame lifting away from the burner indicates that the pressure is too high.
-A yellow flame causes sooting and indicates the pressure is too low.
-If these faults occur, recheck the regulator, cylinders and pipes, adjust as necessary. - Flues: Check security of fixings, attachments to appliances and flue terminals.
-Check for damage and corrosion.
-Check for gas leakage into the vehicle. - Flame failure device (FFD): Check for satisfactory operation by the following method: after the appliance has been checked, allow time for the thermocouple to cool.
+- Flame failure device (FFD): Check for satisfactory operation by the following method: after the appliance has been checked, allow time for the thermocouple to cool.
 Try to relight the appliance by turning it on without pushing the gas control knob in.
 If the appliance does not light the FFD is working. - Security: Check that all appliances are securely fixed to the vehicle/ furniture and that no 'play' is present.
-Where applicable check that the water pipes are properly attached and there are no signs of leaks.
+Where applicable check that the gas pipes are properly attached and there are no signs of leaks.